dfelinto/blender-manual/manual/world/background.rst

 .. admonition:: Background Image in Render
    :class: note

-   To use an image as your render background, see :doc:`BackBuf images specified in the Output Panel <render>`
+   To use an image as your render background, see :doc:`BackBuf images specified in the Output Panel </render>`

 .. admonition:: Background Image in 3D